cloudstk/articles/sql-database/provisioning-a-new-azure-sql-database-using-powershell.md

 ---------------------
 Before you begin this tutorial, you must have the following:
 * Azure Subscription, if you don't already have an Azure subscription,[create a free account](https://azure.microsoft.com/en-us/free/search/?&ef_id=EAIaIQobChMIsvT_-5ui5gIVA4jVCh0f6Qm1EAAYASAAEgJ1aPD_BwE:G:s&OCID=AID2000071_SEM_3xJK0DI6&MarinID=3xJK0DI6_341611205015_%2Bazure%20%2Bfree_b_c__60219755501_kwd-323834433994&lnkd=Google_Azure_Brand&dclid=CMDDybr6t-YCFVOA3godxTgK-g) .
-* Azure Data Studio(ADS) with PowerShell Extension, in this tutorial, we will used ADS to edit and run PowerShell scripts, and establish a connection to your Azure SQL Server, see [How to use PowerShell in Azure Data Studio](https://azure.microsoft.com/en-us/resources/videos/azure-friday-how-to-use-powershell-in-azure-data-studio/#time=00h04m45s).
+* Azure Data Studio(ADS) with PowerShell Extension, in this tutorial, we will use ADS to edit and run PowerShell scripts, and establish a connection to your Azure SQL Server, see [How to use PowerShell in Azure Data Studio](https://azure.microsoft.com/en-us/resources/videos/azure-friday-how-to-use-powershell-in-azure-data-studio/#time=00h04m45s).

 In this tutorial, we will look at the following: